demand-progress/send_mail_api/README.md

-# API caller backend
+# API send mail backend
 Build with node.js and heroku

-Currently makes post request to ftc comment api
+sends email to folks via an api call